Amrita-TIFAC-Cyber-Blockchain/Blockchain-and-Cryptocurrency-Forensics/README.md

 # Cryptocurrency-Forensics

-This repository details the series of works from 2018 to present in general and as part of Cyber Forensics Subject.
+This repository details the series of works on Cryptocurrency Forensics from 2018 to present in general and as part of Cyber Forensics Subject.

 # Aim